NFOK16003U Thematic Course in Food Science and Technology

 Same as ordinary exam.

-If a student has not met the exam registration requirement the project report must be submitted no later than two weeks prior to the reexamination.
+If a student has not met the exam registration requirement the individual portfolio parts must be submitted no later than two weeks prior to the re-examination.

 Criteria for exam assesment